ctcolwyn/colwyn.net/content/e/notes.md

 - "Being foxed" once meant "being drunk"
 - The principle that to create good products you must imagine what you yourself want that does not yet exist.
+- From my Sam Harris book review: "The recommendation is dead, and we have killed it"

 ## The Inherently Skeptical Eye